sabre-io/http/README.md

    different subsystems of your application.
 2. The `Request::createFromPHPRequest` factory always returns a instance of `Request` so you would have to override the factory method as well.
-3. By controlling the instantation of specific `Request` and `Response` instances in your library or application, you make it harder to work with other applications who also use `sabre/http`.
+3. By controlling the instantation and depend on specific `Request` and `Response` instances in your library or application, you make it harder to work with other applications which also use `sabre/http`.

 In short: it would be bad design.
-Instead, it's recommended to use the [decorator pattern][6] to add new behavior in the specific application or subsystems where you need them. sabre/http provides helper classes to quickly do this.
+Instead, it's recommended to use the [decorator pattern][6] to add new behavior where you need it. sabre/http provides helper classes to quickly do this.

 Example: